 If you as a student feel you have been treated unfairly in any area, you should first discuss the problem with the person most directly involved – teacher, advisor, staff, or administrator.
 This includes your initial placement and grades you receive in your classes.
-If the problem cannot be resolved in this way, you should take the problem to the IELI Director – or if the problem is with the IELI Director – to the Head of the Department of Languages, Philosophy & Communication Studies.
+If the problem cannot be resolved in this way, you should take the problem to the IELI Director – or if the problem is with the IELI Director – to the Head of the Department of World Languages and Cultures.

 If you are not currently a student in the Intensive English Language Institute, please consult the Student Code which outlines that grievance process.